ChromeUniverse/Personal-website/public/posts/prism-testing.md

 ```

-Now let's try a code snippet in C++.
-This is a Reverse Polish Notation parser and evaluator that I wrote.
+For the second example, I'll try a code snippet in C++.
+This is a [Reverse Polish Notation](https://en.wikipedia.org/wiki/Reverse_Polish_notation) parser and evaluator that I wrote a couple of months ago with the help of my friend [Eduardo Quirino](https://github.com/qrno).

 ```c++
 /*